hhd-dev/ally-fix/readme.md

 by the issue.

-In Bazzite, we deprecated the `ally` image and encouraged our users to migrate to the `deck` image in June, with the Ally image remaining for Asus laptop owners that want gamemode.
+In Bazzite, we deprecated the `ally` image and encouraged our users to migrate to the `deck` image in June, with the `ally` image remaining for Asus laptop owners that want gamemode.
 Since `asusctl` is not included in the `deck` image, users that installed Bazzite afterwards, including **all** Ally X owners have working RGB rainbow mode.